timjogorman/RicherEventDescription/guidelines.md

 or perceiver as EVI; instead, you will mark the verb of perception, reporting, revelation, or indication as an EVI EVENT.

-Finally, much like aspectual \textsc{event}s, you will be likely marking the same verbs as EVI over and over again, and will very quickly learn to recognize which verbs belong to this class and which do not.
+Finally, much like ASPECTUAL, you will likely be marking the same verbs as EVI over and over again, and will very quickly learn to recognize which verbs belong to this class and which do not.